Ferdinand Barnett, Ida B. Wells and Their Family, 1917

 As a prominent Chicago attorney, Barnett served fourteen years as assistant state’s attorney having been appointed by Republican

 Governor Charles S. Deneen.
 Additionally, Barnett served as the attorney for the Wells-Barnett’s Negro Fellowship League.
 In that capacity he argued and won a case before the Illinois Supreme Court on behalf of an African American man wrongly accused of murder.
-Ferdinand Lee Barnett died in 1932 at the age of 78 one year after the death of his wife.
+Ferdinand Lee Barnett died in 1932, one year after the death of his wife.

 Ida B. Wells, Crusade for Justice: The Autobiography of Ida B. Wells